justprateek/medic_bot/data/nlu/nlu-med.md

 - i ahve frequent migrain attacks
 - i have strong pain in back part of head
 - i have wave sensations in my head
+- i got migraine
+- i have been suffering from migraine
+- i have been lately suffering with migraine
+- troublesome migraine